-Due to its sativa dominant genetics this strain grows with ample internodal spacing, allowing light to penetrate more easily, adding bulk to those buds.
+Due to its sativa-dominant genetics, this strain grows with ample internodal spacing, allowing light to penetrate more easily, adding bulk to those buds.
 However, take into consideration its height, with its long branches stretching vertically, which if growing indoors can consume a tent with ease.
 Therefore, ensure that you allow sufficient space for these ladies to do their thing.
-However Mandarin CBD will respond very well to LST if light is able to penetrate deep into the plants structure.
-In terms of flowering time 10-weeks is relatively short for a sativa dominant strain, although that shorter time frame does not hamper this plants ability to produce yields of between 400-500 g/m2.
+However, Medi Bud will respond very well to LST if the light is able to penetrate deep into the plant's structure.
+In terms of flowering time, 10 weeks is relatively short for a sativa-dominant strain, although that shorter time frame does not hamper this plant's ability to produce yields of between 400-500gr/m².

 The finely cured nugs of Medi Bud are dense and lime green.
 Its hairs are usually orange and brownish in color.
 When you break up the buds you’ll reveal lots of frosty crystals.